tanjentjs/ts-orm/README.md

 node
 ----
-1. In your index file add the following
+In your index file add the following
 ```ts
 import {connect} from 'tanjentjs-ts-orm/node';

 connect('database', 'username', 'password')
 ```
-> You can also add a fourth paramter of type [sequelize.Options](http://docs.sequelizejs.com/en/latest/api/sequelize/)
+Note: You can also add a fourth paramter of type [sequelize.Options](http://docs.sequelizejs.com/en/latest/api/sequelize/)

-2. Create your object file see the [example](node/example.ts)
+Create your object file, see the [example](node/example.ts)

-   * Note: The @register line is only necessary if using the api layer
+Note: The @register line is only necessary if using the api layer

 Requests, Bugs, and Roadmap
 ===========================